Mideon: The Godwinns and Southern Justice (1996–1998)

-The Ministry of Darkness (1999)
+Mideon and The Ministry of Darkness (1999-2000)

 In late 1998, Knight returned to the WWF after a brief hiatus, and in a short time, was kidnapped by the Acolytes and brainwashed into joining the Ministry of Darkness, a heel Satanic-themed stable led by The Undertaker, who rechristened him as the deranged soothsayer "Midian" (spelling later changed to "Mideon").
 Throughout 1999, The Ministry feuded with Stone Cold Steve Austin, with Mideon often teaming up with Viscera.
 Mideon "won" the WWF European Championship in this time when he found it in Shane McMahon's bag.
 Mideon held the belt for over a month until losing it to D'Lo Brown at Fully Loaded.
 When The Undertaker was injured in late 1999, the Ministry disbanded, however, Mideon continued the gimmick and union with Viscera, including doing The Undertaker's biddings in matches well after The Ministry had dissolved, although no clear stable was ever established again.